MA by Research in French Studies (P-R1P4)

 This MA in French Studies is an MA by research: it is designed for students who wish to proceed directly to research without first taking a taught MA programme.
 It can be taken as a preparation for PhD work.
 It may suit students who already have acquired considerable research skills in their curriculum, and/or who have a clear idea of their own particular area of interest for further research.
-It may also be attractive to students who wish to work with particular members of the Department on their areas of expertise.
+It may also be attractive to students who wish to work with particular members of the School on their areas of expertise.

 If you wish to apply for an MA by research, you should state your reasons for opting for this course rather than for the taught MA programme.
 Your project proposal (research proposal) will form an important aspect of your application.
 It is advisable to discuss your proposed topic of research with your prospective supervisor and the Director of Graduate Studies before proceeding to an application.